sunfounder/esp32-starter-kit/docs/source/scratch/pictoblox_start/3_quick_guide.rst

 **2. Upload Firmware**

-Since we’re going to work in the Stage mode, we must upload the firmware to the board.
+Since we're going to work in the Stage mode, we must upload the firmware to the board.
 It will ensure real-time communication between the board and the computer.
 Uploading the firmware it is a one-time process.
 To do so, click on the Upload Firmware button.

 After waiting for a while, the upload success message will appear.